 3.2.
 Technical description

 3DGS represents 3D scenes as collections of anisotropic Gaussian distributions in 3D space.
 Each Gaussian encodes spatial location, scale, orientation, opacity, and spherical harmonics coefficients for view-dependent shading.
-Rendering is performed by a point-based rasterizer rather than full geometry reconstruction.
+Rendering is performed by a point-based rasterizer rather than full geometry reconstruction including connectivity information.

 The standard rendering pipeline for 3DGS typically involves a multi-pass approach.
 First, the Gaussians are sorted by depth (from back to front) to ensure proper blending of semi-transparent elements.
 In the vertex shader, each Gaussian is transformed to screen space and its shape is adapted based on the view direction.
 The geometry shader (when used) may expand the primitive into a screen-aligned quad.
 In the fragment shader, each pixel within the footprint of the projected Gaussian is evaluated for opacity and color contribution.
 Finally, the blending stage accumulates these contributions using alpha compositing, producing a final image that captures complex lighting and volumetric effects.